atolye15/checklist/checklists/adding-icons-to-web-projects.md

 - [ ] Import the vector icon(s) to IcoMoon
 If there is icomoon project, you should create new project on [IcoMoon](https://icomoon.io/app/#/projects) or just simply import icon to the existing project.

-- [ ] Place the icon correctly on the provided grid by the designer on IcoMoon
+- [ ] Place the icon to the grid on IcoMoon
+You should use the grid provided by the design team.
 Vector icons should be within the correct grid.
 Otherwise, ask the designer to place the icons correctly in a grid.

 - [ ] Select all icons and press the "Generate SVG & More" button on IcoMoon